 Lang’s General Degree Requirements

-To be sure your Degree Works account reflects the same information in this worksheet, you should forward any approved exceptions to the following requirements to your Student Success advisor.
+To be sure your Degree Works account reflects the information in this worksheet, students should forward any approved exemptions from the following requirements to their Student Success advisor.

 Introductory courses (9-12 credits):